-Working abroad sounds like an adventure to many people.
-However, job search in Finland requires more than just the obvious Finnish CV writing and translation - it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to get an overseas employment.
+Work abroad sounds like an adventure to many people.
+However, job search in Finland requires more than just the obvious Finland cover letter and Finland CV writing and translation - it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to get a work in Finland.

 Time: GMT + 2 (GMT + 3 from last Sunday in March to last Sunday in October).

 Internet country code: .fi

 Annual vacation: Majority of Fins take annual vacations during school holidays.
 June to August is the best summer months and things virtually shut down from late June to the end of July.